 When new entrepreneurs come to The Callaway Bank for personalized financing options, we often like to ask why they want to quit a comfortable, predictable W-2 job to pursue a career path with no discernible upfront income.
 Those who can explain their willingness to take a leap of faith (not to mention back up their goals sensibly and rationally) always make stronger first impressions than those who can’t.

-The Callaway Bank offers similar products as other banks (including SBA and equipment loans), but with a noticeable twist: We’re a small business in mid-Missouri, just like the small businesses we serve.
-In other words, we understand what it takes to run a company, and we guide our clients on ways to fine-tune their operations.
-Our goal is to help people pursue their passions through moments that matter.
-We want to help our clients improve their lives financially, which includes making appropriate loans to entrepreneurs based on the information they provide.
+The Callaway Bank offers many of the same products as other banks, but with a noticeable twist: We’re a small business in mid-Missouri, just like the small businesses we serve.
+We understand what it takes to apply for a small business loan and successfully run a company — so we aim to guide our clients on the best ways to fine-tune their own operations.
+Our purpose is to improve the financial lives of our customers, and we are happy to do whatever we can to help them achieve their goals — including providing loans to help entrepreneurs get their businesses off the ground.

 Determined, well-prepared founders who arrive at commercial loan meetings armed with objective evidence are ahead of the game before the discussion even begins.